mako-framework/docs/02_routing_and_controllers/03_request.md

 #### <a id="request_data:raw_request_body" href="#request_data:raw_request_body">Raw request body</a>

-The `getRawBody()` method returns the raw request body as a string.
+The `rawBody` property contains the raw request body as a string.

 ```
+$body = $this->request->rawBody;

+// You can also use the "getRawBody" method.

 $body = $this->request->getRawBody();
 ```